mrmounment/SeshWebsiteNanoc/content/wiki/Website_Documentation/How_To_Set_Up_Sessions/Creating_a_New_Session.md

 The time at which this session will start, in te format "_HH:MM_" (24 hour clock).

 **You must enclose the time in quotes**.
 If you don't, the colon will play havoc with the YAML parser and the output will be wrong.

+## Attaching files

+Any file in the session directory other than _session.md_ will be copied verbatim, and appear with the session under "session files".

+As a minimum, you should use this to attach a PDF copy of the session slides.
+You may also wish to attach additional documents, such as solution sheets or resources that will be needed during the session.